Vortex dynamics and Reynolds number effects of an oscillating hydrofoil in energy harvesting mode: Introduction

-In the original exploration of oscillating hydrofoils, McKinney and DeLaurier defined the pitch and heave using sinusoidal functions, showing with both theory and experiments that the oscillating hydrofoil had the potential to perform at efficiencies comparable to rotating energy extraction devices \cite{mckdel}.
-Since then systems have been explored that completely drive the pitch and heave motion, or have at least one degree of freedom passively driven with a torsional or linear spring \cite{liu2013}.
-In terms of completely driven systems, Simpson et al. performed experimental measurements on a NACA 0012 foil in a tow tank, characterizing the performance for a range of kinematic parameters in pure sinusoidal motion\cite{simpson2008}.
-An elliptic symmetric foil for easy tidal flow reversal was investigated experimentally by Kim et al. \cite{Kim2017} in a recirculating flume.
-Various prototypes have also been designed and/or tested to date, including a 2kW prototype based on studies at Laval University \cite{kindum2011} and a 1kW prototype developed at Brown University \cite{cardona2015}.
+In the original exploration of oscillating hydrofoils, McKinney and DeLaurier defined the pitch and heave using sinusoidal functions, showing with both theory and experiments that the oscillating hydrofoil had the potential to perform at an efficiency comparable to rotating energy extraction devices \citep{mckdel}.
+Since then systems have been explored that completely drive the pitch and heave motion, or have at least one degree of freedom passively driven with a torsional or linear spring [\citealp{liu2013, SuThesis}].
+In terms of completely driven systems, Simpson et al. performed experimental measurements on a NACA 0012 foil in a tow tank, characterizing the performance for a range of kinematic parameters in pure sinusoidal motion \citep{simpson2008}.
+An elliptic symmetric foil for easy tidal flow reversal was investigated experimentally by Kim et al. \citep{Kim2017} in a recirculating flume.
+Water flume confinement effects on energy harvesting performance have also been studied [\citealp{Yunxing2019, SuThesis}].
+Various prototypes have also been designed and/or tested to date, including a $2$ kW prototype based on studies at Laval University \citep{kindum2011} and a $1$ kW prototype developed at Brown University [\citealp{cardona2015, MillerThesis}].
+This manuscript, like many others in the literature, is concerned with the fluid mechanics surrounding the oscillating foil when it is in an energy harvesting kinematics regime, which limits the range of oscillation frequencies and amplitudes explored.
+Although the overall efficiency of an energy harvesting device will be lower than predicted values due to mechanical losses, the general trends in prototype data have been well predicted by simulations and scaled-down flume experiments [\citealp{cardona2015, MillerThesis}].